What Are Capers?

 Culinary Versatility of Capers:

-• Classic Tartar Sauce Upgrade: Elevate your tartar sauce by incorporating capers.
-Mix them with white wine vinegar, mustard, honey, lemon juice, and finely chopped celery root to create a tangy and flavorful condiment perfect for seafood.
+• Classic Tartar Sauce Upgrade: Take your tartar sauce to the next level by incorporating capers.
+Mix these tangy buds with white wine vinegar, Dijon mustard, honey, lemon juice, and finely chopped celery root for a condiment bursting with flavor.
+Perfectly paired with seafood, this enhanced tartar sauce answers the question, "What are capers good for?" in the most delicious way.

-• Culinary Creativity with Capers and Pasta: Transform your pasta dishes by incorporating capers.
-Blend them with capellini, olive oil, garlic, and cherry tomatoes for a simple yet delicious pasta dish showcasing capers' versatility.
+• Culinary Creativity with Capers and Pasta: Transform your pasta dishes by exploring "What are capers?" in versatile applications.
+Combine capers with capellini, olive oil, roasted garlic, and cherry tomatoes for a light yet delectable dish.
+Their tangy flavor enhances every ingredient, making them the star of this simple yet satisfying meal.

 Prepare Capers